• Free shipping on all orders

 It’s important to pick a spot where you want your Maltese to potty so that when you bring them home for the first time, you can start potty training straight away and establish the habit early.
 The spot you choose can be on a patch of grass outside, on a turf area, or potty pad somewhere inside your home.
 If you choose to train your dog to relieve themself outside, make sure that you have a fenced-in yard that is safe for them to potty in.

-Whichever spot you decide on should also be the spot you want your dog to potty on in months to come, so avoid training them on a potty pad inside if you want them to potty outside when they’re older, as this can cause confusion, and you’ll have to re-train them to potty outside when that time comes.
+Whichever spot you decide on should also be the spot you want your dog to potty on in months to come, so avoid training them on a potty pad inside if you want them to potty outside when they’re older, as this can confuse, and you’ll have to re-train them to potty outside when that time comes.
 It’s best to establish a habit that won’t need adjusting in the future.

 2. Decide On a Repeatable Word